-In Film History class when I was a youth, all that I could muster for the work of Norma Shearer were cynical comments about her crossed-eyes and unusually mannered performances.
+In Film History class, way back when I was a youth, all that I could muster for the work of Norma Shearer were cynical comments about her crossed-eyes and unusually mannered performances.
 But, I would later come to appreciate her special talents.

-Shearer is now mostly forgotten, unlike the other women of MGM’s Golden Era.
+Shearer is now mostly forgotten, at least compared to the other women of MGM’s Golden Era.
 She had a career that lasted less than 20 years, yet she made 100+ films (in 1927 alone, she made 13 movies), almost all of them were hits and well-reviewed.
 She was Academy Award nominated six times, winning for The Divorcee (1930).

 Shearer was the perfect personality for her era.
-She made a series of highly successful “Pre-Code” adult-oriented films, with apt titles like: Let Us Be Gay (1930), Strangers May Kiss (1931), A Free Soul (1931), Private Lives (1931) and Riptide (1934).
-All were big box-office hits, placing Shearer in competition with Joan Crawford and Greta Garbo as MGM’s Top Female Star of the 1930s.
-If she is remembered at all, it is for her portrayals of rich and worldly women in films that, though not very challenging, were enlivened by being provocative, or what seemed provocative in those days.
+She made a series of highly successful Pre-Code adult-oriented films, with apt titles such as: Let Us Be Gay (1930), Strangers May Kiss (1931), A Free Soul (1931), and Private Lives (1931).
+All were big box-office hits, placing Shearer in competition with Crawford and Garbo as MGM’s Top Female Star of the 1930s.
+If she is remembered at all, it is for her portrayals of rich and worldly women in films that, though not very challenging, are enlivened by being provocative, or what seemed provocative in those days.

 In her early Hollywood days, Shearer played innocent, girlish roles in silent movies.
 Her best-known early films then were He Who Gets Slapped (1924) starring Lon Chaney, and The Student Prince (1927) with gay actor Ramon Novarro in the title role.
 She made the transition to sound films with uncommon ease, lucky to have possessed a silken voice.